s-tikhomirov/s-tikhomirov.github.io/_posts/2019-01-29-network-layer-aspects-of-permissionless-blockchains.md

 * DoS resistance (security)
 * anonymity (security)

-Many described attacks are based on the assumption that the adversary knows the network topology, so topology hiding is added to the mix as the third security requirement.
+Many described attacks are based on the assumption that the adversary knows the network topology, so topology hiding is added to the mix as the third security requirement. [[^2]]

+[^2]: For attacks aiming at inferring Bitcoin's topology, see "[Deanonymisation of clients in Bitcoin P2P network](https://arxiv.org/abs/1405.7418)" by Biryukov et al (2014) and, a more recent development, "[TxProbe: Discovering Bitcoin's Network Topology Using Orphan Transactions](https://arxiv.org/abs/1812.00942)" (2018) by Delgado-Segura et al.

 There are two goals that an adversary may pursue: